MHKiT-Software/MHKiT/docs/source/python.rst

 Installation
 --------------------

-Refer to the :ref:`Installation:MHKiT-Python` installation section for information on how to install MHKiT-Python.
+Refer to the :ref:`Python Installation <python_installation>` section for information on how to install MHKiT-Python.

 .. _apidoc_python: